How is hotel technology empowering North American hospitality to better serve its modern staff and guests?

-Offering hotel technology, such as widespread WiFi access, in-room tablets or a hotel app, could all contribute to securing corporate and groups business, as well as winning loyalty.
+Offering hotel technology, such as widespread WiFi access, in-room tablets or a hotel app, could all contribute to securing corporate and group business, as well as winning loyalty.

 Another challenge facing North American hospitality relates to labor.
-Labor costs are a dominant expense for hotels in the Caribbean, Canada and U.S. Apart from costs, issues relating to staffing include low employee satisfaction, insufficient productivity and high turnover rates.
-Hotel staff are the face of a hospitality brand, so having unmotivated employees can be an impediment to ensuring that guests are engaged and well served.
+Labor costs are a dominant expense for hotels in the Caribbean, Canada and the U.S. Apart from costs, issues relating to staffing include low employee satisfaction, insufficient productivity, and high turnover rates.
+Hotel staff is the face of a hospitality brand, so having unmotivated employees can be an impediment to ensuring that guests are engaged and well served.

 Oftentimes, a lack of sophisticated hotel technology results in requiring staff to perform manual, tedious tasks, such as managing handwritten tickets and relaying guest information across multiple departments.
 New hotel systems ease this burden by automating operating processes.
 More hotel staff are left free to spend time focusing on addressing guest concerns and providing outstanding service.
 In addition, labor costs can be controlled more efficiently by employing technology to take on a lot of the basic, daily repetitive tasks.